ensdomains/evmgateway/README.md

 A complete Solidity library that facilitates sending CCIP-Read requests for Optimism state, and verifying the responses.

 ### [arb-gateway](/arb-gateway/)
-An instantiation of `evm-gateway` that targets Optimism.
+An instantiation of `evm-gateway` that targets Arbitrum.
 Combined with `arb-verifier`, makes it possible for L1 contracts to fetch contract state data from Arbitrum.

 ### [arb-verifier](/arb-verifier/)
 A complete Solidity library that facilitates sending CCIP-Read requests for Arbitrum state, and verifying the responses.